 Yes, there is an onsite restaurant.

-Go Ape Battersea Park has not told us if they are fully wheelchair friendly.
+No, Go Ape Battersea Park is not wheelchair friendly.

-Go Ape Battersea Park has not told us if they are fully pushchair friendly.
+No, Go Ape Battersea Park have stated they are not pushchair friendly.

 Go Ape Battersea Park has not told us if they are dog friendly.

 The attraction closes if it is icy, stormy, in high winds or during lightning.

 Footwear must be sturdy.
 No sandals, slip off shoes, open toes or heels.
 Gloves are recommended.
 Make sure your stomach area is covered.
 Long hair must be tied back.

 We had loads of fun 5 out of 5 stars